CPD Occupational Hygiene / Course details

 Course description

-Our blended online and on-campus CPD course in Occupational Hygiene offers an innovative approach to learning that meets the professional development and training needs of occupational hygiene and health professionals in the areas of occupational exposure assessment and control.
+Our blended online and on-campus CPD course in Occupational Hygiene meets the professional development and training needs of occupational hygiene and health professionals in the areas of occupational exposure assessment and control.

 The course concentrates on hazardous substances but the underlying principles are also applicable to other agents that are harmful to health in the workplace.

-Professionals working in occupational safety and health and occupational hygiene will benefit from technical training and education that is accredited by the British Occupational Hygiene Society.
+Professionals working in occupational safety and health and occupational hygiene will benefit from this technical training and education which is MSc credit bearing and is accredited by the British Occupational Hygiene Society.

 As a CPD student on our programme, your course is delivered under the framework of The University of Manchester Postgraduate Taught Programmes and upon successful completion you will attain 30 credits at masters’ education level (180 credits is required for MSc qualification).
 This also means for the duration of your CPD course you are a student of The University of Manchester entitling you to use the library resources and access the University student support services.